Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 It may also be empty if there is nothing to be traversed.
 In this case, the first slash may be omitted.

-With the exception of the dot and slash when used as described above, only alphanumerical characters, underscores and hyphens, with the latter two being forbidden at either the start or end of a part of a part, are allowed in `Module Paths`.
+With the exception of the dot and slash when used as described above, only alphanumerical characters, underscores and hyphens, with the latter two being forbidden at either the start or end of a part, are allowed in `Module Paths`.
 This also means that it is impossible to reference hidden directories starting with a "." with module paths.
 For example, the following specifies `trigonometry` from the `floating_point` directory from the `math` project:
 `math/floating_point/trigonometry`